 What We Offer

-The Gabriel Center, ("the Center") a non-profit organization based in Marietta, Georgia, is a community of people dedicated to shared leadership based on respect and inclusion for all.
+The Gabriel Center, ("the Center") a non-profit organization based in Atlanta, Georgia, is a community of people dedicated to shared leadership based on respect and inclusion for all.
 The Center's purpose is to help individuals and organizations develop a servant-leader approach to life and work.
 Through participatory experience-based education and training, we develop skills, understanding, unity, and empowerment for those whom we serve as individuals, communities and organizations.

 Throughout the ages and throughout the world, people have wrestled with how to best get along with each other and evolve together.
 Great leaders-from Confucius to Christ, from Gandhi to Martin Luther King, Jr., to Mother Teresa-have responded to this challenge by proclaiming that serving others is the highest call, the truest form, paradoxically, of leadership.
 Serving others, they have told us again and again, is the key to relating to each other in productive, peaceful, and meaningful ways.
 Out of these questions and convictions, the philosophy of servant-leadership was born.
 The Gabriel Center 's purpose is to provide educational resources to make servant-leadership a reality.
 The Gabriel Center first began as the Servant-Leader Development Center (S-LDC) in Alexandria, Virginia, in 1998.
 The non-profit's purpose was to build capacities in individuals and organizations for a practical approach to leadership through service.
 The founders understood that a servant-leader vision without new skills is empty, and mere skills without the transforming vision of servant-leadership are shallow.
 Through its psychology-based Resource Guides, specially created and published by its sister organization Servant-Leader Publications for use by individuals, facilitators and coaches, the Center enables any individual or group to balance the theories and skills of servant-leadership.
 Under its new name and in its new location in Marietta, Georgia in metropolitan Atlanta, the Gabriel Center carries forward the original mission and vision of S-LDC.
 Corporate clients, not-for-profit organizations, government agencies, and community groups across the nation have worked with the Center.